Trial Status: Complete

 - 3102 patients were enrolled into ART between June 30th 2004 and December 20th 2007 in 28 cardiac surgery centres in seven countries worldwide (Australia, Austria, Brazil, India, Italy, Poland, UK).

-- The primary outcome of ART is survival at 10 years and therefore the study will be completed in 2017 when all patients have been followed up for 10 years.
+- The primary outcome of ART was survival at 10 years and the study was completed when all patients had been followed up for 10 years.

-- The clinical outcomes at 1 year have been reported and showed similar clinical outcomes for both bilateral IMA grafts and single IMA grafts.
+- The clinical outcomes at 1 year were reported and showed similar clinical outcomes for both bilateral IMA grafts and single IMA grafts.
 This provided evidence that the use of bilateral IMA grafts is feasible on a routine basis.

-- The effects of on-pump versus off-pump surgery in ART have also been reported and showed that the outcomes of contemporary CABG are excellent with low mortality, stroke, myocardial infarction and need for wound reconstruction and repeat revascularisation whether performed on-pump or off-pump.
+- The effects of on-pump versus off-pump surgery in ART were also reported and showed that the outcomes of contemporary CABG are excellent with low mortality, stroke, myocardial infarction and need for wound reconstruction and repeat revascularisation whether performed on-pump or off-pump.

 Coronary artery bypass grafting (CABG) is well established as the best treatment for those with multiple diseased blood vessels of the heart (coronary heart disease).
 Most patients undergoing CABG require 3 new blood vessels (grafts).
 The standard operation, used in 80%-90% of all patients, is to use one of the mammary arteries (from inside the chest) and additional veins from the leg or an artery from the arm.